anishkompella/UNC-Schedule-Optimizer/README.md

 ## Design Rationale

-There are a variety of decisions that we made in order to create this software in accordance with Professor Singh's requirements.
+There are a variety of design decisions that we made in order to create this software.

 One of the major decisions came down to how we wanted to store our data in our SQLite database.
 Structuring this data was cruicial as retrieving the data and serializing the data needed to be handled properly in order to pass in the parameters into the algorithm to maintain some level of efficiency and accuracy.
 We decided to split the data among 7 tables so split the data for their specific purposes.
 This made writing the endpoints for getting, deleting, and adding data to be much simpler.

-Another major decision we had to make was how to structure our objective function to provide an ideal schedule for Professor Singh.
-We ended up deciding to adjust our objective function such that it penalizes courses that are scheduled in the middle of the day, which we labelled as a "rush hour" penalty.
+Another major decision we had to make was how to structure our objective function to provide an ideal schedule for.
+We ended up deciding to adjust our objective function such that it penalizes courses that are scheduled in the middle of the day, which we labeled as a "rush hour" penalty.

 Lastly, another major decision we had to make was how to prioritize our feature development in the final project.
 We originally had plans to implement a calendar view for updating a course's schedule, similar to Google Calendar.
 However, we ran into many technical difficulties and it became tedious to debug.
 Seeing this, we decided to keep this component off to the side in order to have the important functionalities completed.
 We are still able to update and view the courses, however it is just in a tabular format as of now as opposed to a calendar view.